wailsapp/wails/mkdocs-website/docs/development/introduction.md

 Events are defined in `v3/pkg/events`.
 When adding a new event, the following steps need to be taken:

 - Add the event to the `events.txt` file
-- Run `wails task events:generate`
+- Run `wails3 task events:generate`

 There are a number of types of events: platform specific application and window events + common events.
 The common events are useful for cross-platform event handling, but you aren't limited to the "lowest common denominator".
 You can use the platform specific events if you need to.